 Benefits of an Upper Blepharoplasty

 The benefits of a Blepharoplasty are long lasting, and even though you can’t stop your skin or face from ageing, the results of eyelid lift surgery will typically allow you to stay looking fresher, and younger, for a longer period of time, from the point of your surgery forward.
 You’ll have ‘brighter looking eyes’ or less heavy-looking eyelids for many years to come, although it should be kept in mind that every individual is unique.
-Each person ages differently, and your genetics, skin care regime, beauty treatments (such as cosmetic injectables or under eye area tear trough filler injections) all have an impact on the appearance of your eyelid area.
+Each person ages differently, and your genetics, skincare regime, beauty treatments (such as cosmetic injectables or under eye area tear through filler injections) all have an impact on the appearance of your eyelid area.

 But the results of an upper eyelid lift – whist looking natural when performed by an expert Eyelid Surgeon such as our Specialist Plastic Surgeons – can leave you looking younger than your similar aged colleagues, siblings or peers – for many years to come.